Good deposit and steady income? Don’t assume you’re approved: 6 Surprising reasons banks reject home loans

 Aussie banks are diving much deeper into your spending habits.

-If you’re finally ready to take the plunge and buy a property, or refinance an existing home loan, nothing puts a damper on the excitement like a big, fat rejection.
+You’re finally ready to take the plunge and buy a property, or refinance an existing home loan.
+Nothing puts a damper on the excitement like a big, fat rejection.

 Before we delve into the 6 not-so-obvious red flags to avoid, start off on the right foot by ensuring you’re getting the best value home loan for your needs.
 We find so many Aussies have more potential to save, and the ability to access better-suited loans for their needs.